Anode1/SMBPANN/README.md

 No external dependencies, no Maven (since no frameworks - no need in it).
 Plain single ant build file.
 Target distribution is in plain jar file.
 It must be easy to run the neural network from command line (from scripts).

 Plugins.
-Neural Network is a general purpose processor, so inputs may be sound tracks as well as images, or even DNA sequences.
+Neural Network is a general purpose processor, so inputs might be some sound tracks as well as images, or even DNA sequences.
 It must be an extremely easy way to add a new plugin to read an input from any source: from files, from a database or from any other data sources.
 Clean API well documented must exists for easy integrating the NN.

 Parameters such as bias range or initial noise level etc - all will be put in one place for simplicity.